Create AI videos with 230+ avatars in 140+ languages.

 Type 4: Presenter training videos

 A presenter video (also known as a talking head video) puts an expert or an actor front and center.
 The presenter guides learners through the topic via audio narration.
-In the mix, you'll often find demonstration videos to help learners visualize the subject matter.
+I'll also often add in some demonstration videos to help learners visualize the subject matter.

-To create presenter training videos, you'll need to hire actors, lights, cameras, and a production studio.
-Alternatively you can create training videos using minimal equipment with a text-to-video maker like Synthesia.
+Traditionally to create presenter training videos, you'd need to hire actors, lights, cameras, and a production studio.

 Presenter training videos work best for: